 The second of Franklin's proposed theories on the operation of the lightning rod is the basis of the lightning diversion theory.
 The lightning diversion theory states that a lighting rod protects a building by providing a conductive pathway of the charge to the Earth.
 A lightning rod is typically attached by a thick copper cable to a grounding rod that is buried in the Earth below.
 The sudden discharge from the cloud would be drawn towards the elevated lightning rod but safely directed to the Earth, thus preventing damage from occurring to the building.
 The lightning rod and the attached cable and ground pole provide a low resistance pathway from the region above the building to the ground below.
 By diverting the charge through the lightning protection system, the building is spared of the damage associated with a large quantity of electric charge passing through it.

 Lightning researchers are now generally convinced that the lightning dissipation theory provides an inaccurate model of how lightning rods work.
 It is indeed true that the tip of a lightning rod is capable of ionizing the surrounding air and making it more conductive.
-However, this affect only extends for a few meters above the tip of the lightning rod.
+However, this effect only extends for a few meters above the tip of the lightning rod.
 A few meters of enhanced conductivity above the tip of the rod is not capable of discharging a large cloud that stretches over several kilometers of distance.
 Unfortunately, there are currently no scientifically verified methods of lightning prevention.
 Furthermore, recent field studies have further shown that the tip of the lightning rod does not need to be sharply pointed as Ben Franklin suggested.
 Blunt-tipped lightning rods have been found to be more receptive to lightning strikes and thus provide a more likely path of discharge of a charged cloud.
 When installing a lightning rod on a building as a lightning protection measure, it is imperative that the rod be elevated above the building and connected by a low resistance wire to the ground.

 Check Your Understanding